kevinyyca/NvimConfig/README.md

 # 🔒 ARCHIVING?
 This repository may be archived soon.
 These config files will be moved over to a new repository [Dotfiles](https://github.com/kevinyyca/dotfiles)
+After this repository has been archived it will be DELETED

 `This configuration is OUTDATED`
 ## What this configuration has